-Those were: WynnBET MA (retail) and Caesars Sportsook (mobile), tied to Encore Boston Harbor, and BetMGM Sportsbook (retail, mobile) tied to its casino in Springfield.
+Those were: WynnBET MA (retail) and Caesars Sportsook (mobile), tied to Encore Boston Harbor, and BetMGM Massachusetts (retail, mobile) tied to its casino in Springfield.

 Anyone over 21 years of age will be able to legally wager on Super Bowl 57, set for Feb.
 12. The Jan.
 31 date misses the AFC and NFC championship games that occur the previous weekend.

 All along the way to the launch of sports betting in the Bay State, and well beyond, stick close to BetMassachusetts.com, your source for Massachusetts sportsbook promos.